Fast Concurrent Primitives Despite Contention: Technical Overview

 \subsubsection{Short-Lived CAS Register}

 Our construction of a short-lived CAS register is given in Algorithm~\ref{alg:basic-cas-register}.
-It is similar to our read/write register, with two main differences: First, the probability of invoking a hardware $\CAS$ starts out significantly smaller than for the read/write register, but increases more quickly (for technical reasons).
+As in the read/write register, $\CellC$ stores a pair $(x,f)$: $x$ is the current register value and $f$ is a fingerprint.
+The construction differs in two main ways: First, the probability of invoking a hardware $\CAS$ starts out significantly smaller than for the read/write register, but increases more quickly (for technical reasons).
 Second, we take care to prune out certain types of ``invisible'' $\CAS$ operations: If a high-level operation $\opCAS(C, \xExp, \xNew)$ is invoked, and at any point, it reads a value $x \neq \xExp$ from register $C$, then we pretend that the $\opCAS$ was applied at that point but failed, and return immediately; if $\opCAS(C, \xExp, \xNew)$ is invoked with $\xExp = \xNew$, then we simply pretend that it was successfully applied and return immediately.
 By pruning out such operations as soon as possible, we ensure that all operations that try to invoke the hardware $\CAS$ at least have the \emph{potential} to change the register's value when they are applied.

 As with the read/write register, we use a fingerprinting mechanism to detect successful \CAS instructions, even if they end up changing the register to a value that was previously observed by some process (the so-called ``ABA problem'').
 The fingerprinting mechanism is different from that of our read/write register, and unlike the read/write register, fingerprinting causes some minor subtleties in the linearizability proof: For example, a changed fingerprint could cause a $\opCAS(C, \xExp, \xNew)$ to fail even though the current \emph{logical} value of the $\CAS$ register is indeed $\xExp$, but the fingerprint does not match the latest value the process read from $\SharedCell$.
 We handle this by linearizing such failed $\opCAS$ operations \emph{before} the preceding successful $\opCAS$ operation, and we show that, because the logical value of the \CAS register changes at every successful $\opCAS$, this is indeed proper.